-Under Senate fire, Wells Fargo CEO promises to make customers whole
+Senators push Wells Fargo CEO on pay clawbacks after bogus accounts

+U.S. Senate lawmakers excoriated Wells Fargo & Co's chief on Tuesday for his oversight of the bank as it opened 2 million bogus customer accounts, potentially laying the groundwork for new rules and reviving questions of whether banks are "too big to fail."

-Wells Fargo & Co's chief executive officer told a Senate panel on Tuesday that customers who had bogus accounts opened in their name will be made whole and compensated for any damage to their credit rating, but some Democratic senators called for his resignation.
+Chief Executive Officer John Stumpf told the Senate Banking Committee on Tuesday that customers who had bogus accounts opened in their name will be made whole and compensated for any damage to their credit rating, but some Democratic senators called for his resignation.

-Under fire, CEO John Stumpf told the Senate Banking Committee he has told his managers to do "whatever it takes" to make customers whole, refunding fees or compensating them for damage to their credit ratings.
+Under fire, Stumpf said he has told his managers to do "whatever it takes" to make customers whole, refunding fees or compensating them for damage to their credit ratings.
+But he stood behind the former executive who ran the unit that oversaw many of the practices, and at times downplayed the scope of the affair.

-Asked if he would set aside mandatory arbitration agreements that prohibit clients from suing Wells Fargo, he declined to commit to that.
-The Consumer Finance Protection Bureau has proposed a ban on mandatory arbitration clauses that prohibit class-action lawsuits.
+In answer to a question, he declined to commit to setting aside mandatory arbitration agreements that prohibit clients from suing Wells Fargo.
+The Consumer Finance Protection Bureau has proposed a ban on such clauses that prohibit class-action lawsuits.

+Earlier this month, the lender agreed to pay $190 million in penalties and customer payouts to settle the case involving the creation of credit, savings and other accounts without customers' knowledge.
+About $5 million will directly go to customers, many of whom might have paid a small fee on the unwanted accounts.

+The revelations are a severe hit to Wells Fargo's reputation.
+During the financial crisis, the bank trumpeted itself as conservative, in contrast to its rivals.

 Democratic Senators Jeff Merkley of Oregon and Elizabeth Warren of Massachusetts called for Stumpf to resign, with Warren saying Stumpf should give back his salary and be criminally investigated.